Frequently Asked Questions about Learning Communities

 What if I already have college credit for a course in the Learning Community?

 Students do not have to take all the courses listed for the Learning Community.
-When they arrive for orientation they will work with an academic advisor to obtain the best schedule.
+When you attend orientation, you will work with an academic advisor to obtain the best schedule.
 Students also meet with an advisor before spring semester to make a course schedule as well.

 What time commitment is required to be in a Learning Community?